smartdevicelink/sdl_core_documentation/docs/Multiple Transport Implementation/index.md

 ```
 * Transports are listed in preffered order
 * If a transport is not listed, then the service is not allowed to run on that transport
-* If the `AudioServiceTransports`/`VideoServiceTransports` line is omitted, service will be allowed to run on any of the transports
+* If the `AudioServiceTransports`/`VideoServiceTransports` line is omitted, service will be allowed to run on the primary transport